sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 Imagine that at the time when you were give **Scenario B**, another developer was given scenario B' which goes like this:

-In Scenario A we have calculated the sum of even numbers from the list.
+In Scenario A, we calculated the sum of even numbers from the list.
 Now we need to print it in the output file as well.
-But and it's a big one, we aren't allowed to modify the code in our master branch, either because it's being used by someone else (we are going to see how this works) or simply because we want to keep the original implementation intact until the new feature is completed.
+But - and it's a big one - we aren't allowed to modify the code in our master branch, either because it's being used by someone else (we are going to see how this works) or simply because we want to keep the original implementation intact until the new feature is completed.

 > I know, you are probably wondering how would they have access to our code at all, but for now let's assume that the poor developers use the same computer.

-Alright let's do this.
+Alright, let's do this.
 First we need to create our feature branch based on master.
 You already know how to do that:

 ```bash